 ALPHA GRAY

-As Beta Parker's warriors emerged from the woods, their eyes locked onto mine with fierce intensity.
+As Beta Parker's warriors stepped out of the woods, their gazes snapped toward me with fierce intensity.
 My pack formed a protective barrier around me, their hackles raised in response to the perceived threat.

 The air was thick with tension as the two groups faced off.
 Beta Parker's voice cut through the silence, his words laced with conviction and determination to win the incoming battle.